 As a young ballerina, I remember poring over famous New York City Ballet dancer Allegra Kent’s “The Dancer’s Body Book”.
 It was full of tips and tricks (ranging from reasonable to borderline unhealthy) for how to stay slim.
 The most jaw-dropping?
 The recommendation to padlock your fridge shut to keep you from snacking.

 OK, there are a lot of factors that go into making healthy food choices, but taking such extreme action isn’t really necessary.
 And according to science, avoiding unhealthy snacking can actually be as easy as decluttering your kitchen.

-A Cornell University study published earlier this month examined the link between chaos, stress, and eating behaviors.
+A Cornell University study examined the link between chaos, stress, and eating behaviors.
 One hundred female participants were asked to spend time in either a chaotic, messy kitchen or a clean, organized kitchen—both of which had cookies, crackers, and carrots out for the women to snack on, if they wanted.
 Then they were asked “to recall and write about a time when they felt particularly in control or particularly out of control.”

 Researchers noticed that when women wrote about a time they felt out of control, they ate 37 percent more cookies when surrounded by the chaotic atmosphere than they did when they wrote about the same stressful events in the clean kitchen.

 Interestingly enough, increased stress levels due to environment didn’t have any effect on the participants snacking patterns when it came to the “healthier” foods—no matter the situation, the amount of carrots and crackers eaten didn’t waiver.

 The conclusion?
 A chaotic environment might make it harder to resist unhealthy foods, especially when people already feel out of control.
 So if you’re eating lunch at a desk piled with papers and sticky notes and dinner at a kitchen table that’s cluttered with unfinished art projects, you could be unwittingly consuming more calories.